14 Infused Water Recipes to Keep You HydratedArticle posted in: Diet & Nutrition

 5. Strawberry, Basil & Chia Seeds

 Fresh basil creates a complex flavor profile when added to strawberry infused water.
 This dynamic duo screams summer and is a sweet treat to beat the heat.
 Plus, both of these warm weather plants are easy to grow right in your home garden.
-If you’re on our keto friendly program, you probably have chia seeds waiting in your pantry.
+If you’re on a low-carb diet, you probably have chia seeds waiting in your pantry.
 Add a sprinkle for a unique twist that is high in healthy fats and nutritional power.

 6. Lavender & Lemon